Ontario Northland Motor Coach Services

-Ontario Northland Motor Coach Services is an intercity bus service operated by the Ontario Northland Transportation Commission, a Crown agency of the government of Ontario, Canada.
+Ontario Northland Motor Coach Services is an intercity bus service operated by Ontario Northland, a Crown agency of the provincial government of Ontario, Canada.
 Ontario Northland Motor Coach Services operates passenger and parcel transportation service in northern Ontario, with additional routes connecting northern Ontario to the Greater Toronto Area, Winnipeg, and Ottawa.

 History

 Coach service began in 1937 following the amendments to the Temiskaming and Northern Ontario Railway Act that allowed the then Temiskaming and Northern Ontario Railway to operate buses in Northern Ontario.
 There are two scheduled routes running north–south between Toronto and Hearst; the Highway 11 corridor, through North Bay and Cochrane, and the Highway 400/69/144 corridor, through Parry Sound, Sudbury and Timmins.
 There are also routes running east–west between Sudbury and Ottawa and between White River and North Bay.

 The bus service was suspended when a drivers' strike began on September 29, 2007.
 The strike left the train as the only public transportation available for many communities; bus service did not resume until December 11, 2007.